The Federal Reserve holds interest rates steady, offers no relief from high borrowing costs — what that means for your money

 Even though auto loans are fixed, payments are getting bigger because car prices have been rising along with the interest rates on new loans, resulting in less affordable monthly payments.

-The average rate on a five-year new car loan is now more than 7%, up from 4% when the Fed started raising rates, according to Edmunds.
-However, competition between lenders and more incentives in the market have started to take some of the edge off the cost of buying a car lately, said Ivan Drury, Edmunds' director of insights.
+The average rate on a five-year new car loan is now more than 7%, up from 4% in March 2022, according to Edmunds.
+However, competition between lenders and more incentives in the market lately have started to take some of the edge off the cost of buying a car, said Ivan Drury, Edmunds' director of insights.

 "Any reduction in rates will be especially welcome as there is an increasingly higher share of consumers with older trade-ins that have sat out the market madness waiting for an automotive landscape that looks more like the last time they bought a vehicle six or seven years ago," Drury said.